-For example, a service dog may be trained by professionals to open doors, sense allergens, or pick up items and often respond to various people’s commands.
+For example, professionals may train a service dog to open doors, sense allergens, or pick up items and often respond to various people’s commands.
 In contrast, ESA dogs aren’t necessarily professionally trained and are mainly responsive to their owners or family unit commands.

 For the most part, service dogs generally are also much more rigorously trained than ESA dogs, often passing standardized tests by accredited organizations of the region.
 In contrast, ESA dogs either don’t have to pass tests, or their testing is much less tricky.

 Delving into more specifics, here are three attributes of service dogs helping to differentiate them from therapy dogs:

 - Human partners of the service dogs are legally disabled, per the country or region’s disability laws.

 - A certified service dog is trained to help partners’ disabilities, such as cleaning up trash on the floor (by filling a basket), closing a bathroom stall door, or finding an elevator.

 - Service dogs are trained to be patient and well-behaved in public.

 Those details make it more understandable why service dogs are treated differently by companies like IKEA compared to ESAs.
 However, that’s not meant to discount the vital role ESAs serve worldwide.